landoskape/dominoes/docs/pointerArchComp_TSP.md

 Second, it needs to take the shortest possible path.
 These two features lead to two independent reward functions.

-- I assign a reward of 1 for every new city that is reached and a reward of -1 for every revisited city.
+- I assign a reward of $1$ for every new city that is reached and a reward of
+$-1$ for every revisited city.
+The last step gets a reward of $1$ if it is the same city as the first city (i.e. it completes a cycle) and $-1$ otherwise.
 - For every step taken with euclidean distance traveled $d$, I assign a reward of $-d$ (because REINFORCE performs gradient ascent, and the goal is to minimize distance traveled).
-The first step has a reward of 0.
+The first step has a reward of $0$ because the first city is arbitrary.

 ## Results
 There are three natural methods of measuring the performance on the supervised learning formulation of the problem.

-(1) Of course, we can measure the loss (defined as the negative log-likelihood loss between the output and target).
+1. We can measure the loss (defined as the negative log-likelihood loss between the output and target).
+This is lowest when the network produces the optimal cycle of cities and is 100% confident in its choice.
-However, due to the nature of the problem, we can also measure: (2) the fraction of completed tours (e.g. how frequently the network accurately visits every city) and (3) the average tour length of completed tours (e.g. the total distance traveled).
+2. The fraction of completed tours.
+This measures how frequently the network visits each city and returns to the first city in $N+1$ steps.
+3. The average tour length of completed tours.
+This measures the path length through the $N$ cities (and back to the first) for the sets of cities that it performed a full tour.
+It's important to only show the tour length of completed tours, because the path length can be $0$ if the same city is selected at each step in the cycle.

 For the summary plots of the testing performance in the right panel, I show the average with a thick horizontal bar, the result for each network with a thin horizontal bar, and the range with the vertical bar.

 ### Supervised Learning Results
 Here's the loss: